-The rhythm of modern life doesn’t let people waste time on shopping.
+The tempo of modern life doesn’t let people waste time on shopping.
 We all turn to various sales channels, seeking the fastest and most convenient way to fulfill our buying desires and meet our necessities.
 And we are likely to choose a retail brand that offers multiple touchpoints with the same customer experience, i.e. an omnichannel commerce approach.

 What is the essence of omnichannel commerce, and why is this model appealing to the generation of modern customers?
 Let’s figure this out.

 Omnichannel sales continue to be a consistent e-Commerce and customer experience trend 2020.
 Why?
 We know that trends appear under the influence of user preferences.
 Taking a look at the behavior of modern buyers, we notice that customer journeys become more complex, since most people prefer shopping across multiple channels.

 Here are some vivid examples of Google’s research:

 - Eighty-three percent of US shoppers who visited a brick-and-mortar store say they searched goods online before going into a store

 - Two-thirds of online purchasers use offline stores before and after buying

 - About 45 percent of global shoppers buy online and then pick up in-store, which offers them a more flexible way to purchase and receive their items